Azerbaijan entry requirements for Malaysia passport holders

 Malaysian passport holders can travel to Azerbaijan without a visa for stays up to 30 days.
 This covers tourism and business visits.
 You need a valid passport and a return ticket.
 As of 2026, this policy is still active.

-Your passport needs to be valid for at least 6 months beyond your departure date from Azerbaijan.
+Your passport needs to be valid for at least 6 months from your date of entry into Azerbaijan.
 Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.

 Required